eve.backend.windows.iocp

 int associateHandle(HANDLE handle, ulong completionKey) @trusted nothrow @nogcAssociate a handle with the IOCP for overlapped I/O.

-IoReady translateReady(uint nativeMask) pure @safe nothrow @nogcTranslate a native readiness mask into shared readiness flags.
+IoReady translateReady(uint nativeMask) static pure @safe nothrow @nogcTranslate a native readiness mask into shared readiness flags.

 Functions 3